Lauke/Weather-API/README.md

 * Read the axios documentation and included it in my html file
 * Learned how to fetch data using axios
 * Added a function so you can search the city temp by name (only in console still) using string interpolation
+* Temperature shows up in the html
+* Added an error message if the city not found / spelled incorrectly